john-smilga/nextjs-course-home-away/01-nextjs-tutorial/README.md

 Route Handlers allow you to create custom request handlers for a given route using the Web Request and Response APIs.

 - in app create folder "api"
-- in there create folder "users" with route.js file
+- in there create folder "users" with route.ts file

 The following HTTP methods are supported: GET, POST, PUT, PATCH, DELETE, HEAD, and OPTIONS.
 If an unsupported method is called, Next.js will return a 405 Method Not Allowed response.

 In addition to supporting native Request and Response.
 Next.js extends them with NextRequest and NextResponse to provide convenient helpers for advanced use cases.

-app/api/tasks/route.js
+app/api/users/route.ts

 ```ts
 // the following HTTP methods are supported: GET, POST, PUT, PATCH, DELETE, HEAD, and OPTIONS.
 If an unsupported method is called, Next.js will return a 405 Method Not Allowed response.